jpace/glark/README.md

     Note that the configuration file ~/.glarkrc is read first, so the local configuration file can override those settings.

+  * `man`:
+    Display the man page.
+This option exists so that the man page can be displayed even when glark is installed as a Ruby gem.

   * `quiet`:
     See the `--quiet` option.